-Unfortunately, timely detection of IJP in polytrauma patient if there is not a clinical suspicion is difficult because symptoms are initially sparse and abdominal pathology does not dominate in clinical presentation during first hours after trauma.
-Therefore, daily clinical monitoring and use of diagnostic modalities (plain abdominal radiography X-ray, ultrasound (US), laparoscopy) are important, but the role of computed tomography (CT) in insolate jejunal injury detection is significant for early diagnosis, treatment and outcome in these patients [5-8].
+Unfortunately, timely detection of IJP in polytrauma patient if there is not a clinical suspicion is difficult because symptoms are initially sparse and abdominal pathology does not dominate in clinical presentation during the first hours after trauma.
+Therefore, daily clinical monitoring and use of diagnostic modalities (plain abdominal radiography X-ray, ultrasound, laparoscopy) are important, but the role of computed tomography (CT) in insolate jejunal injury detection is significant for early diagnosis, treatment and outcome in these patients [5-8].

-We report a case of 43 years old women with IJP and non-specific clinical presentation, 7mm isolate jujunal perforation was discovered at the follow-up CT two days after trauma, she underwent surgery and recovered successfully.
+We report a case of a 43-year-old woman with IJP and non-specific clinical presentation, 7 mm isolated jejunal perforation was discovered at the follow-up CT two days after trauma, she underwent surgery and recovered successfully.